Luke Davies-Uniacke

 Luke Davies-Uniacke (born 8 June 1999) is a professional Australian rules footballer playing for the North Melbourne Football Club in the Australian Football League (AFL).
 Davies-Uniacke won the Syd Barker Medal in 2024.

 Early life

-Davies-Uniacke grew up in the Victorian seaside town of Rye and attended Haileybury College in Melbourne.
+Davies-Uniacke grew up in the Victorian seaside town of Rye with his Dad Pete, Mum Cath and sister Tara.
+Luke was a keen surfer and attended Padua College then Haileybury College in Melbourne.
 He was widely touted as a junior, with his game-breaking stoppage ability and skilful kicking evident from an early age.
 He was described by Haileybury coach Matthew Lloyd as "the best junior [he] had ever come across", and was touted as an early contender in the 2017 draft as a potential pick 1.

 AFL career

 Davies-Uniacke was drafted by North Melbourne with its first selection and fourth overall in the 2017 national draft.
 He made his debut in the sixteen point loss to at Cazaly's Stadium in the opening round of the 2018 season.

 Davies-Uniacke won North Melbourne's best and fairest award, the Syd Barker Medal, in the 2024 season.